hoangdai9895/react-infinite-scroll/README.md

-# Simple React Webpack boilerplate
+# Simple React Webpack + Infinite scroll

 A ready to use simple boilerplate for React Apps.